jrbrtsn/ban2fail/README.md

 **ban2fail** is a simple and efficient tool to coordinate log file scanning, reporting, and iptables filtering.
 As the name implies, *ban2fail* was inspired by the popular *fail2ban* project (http://fail2ban.org).
+The main technical advantages *ban2fail* provides over *fail2ban* are:

++ All relevant logfiles on disk are scanned, not just "current" logfiles.

++ A unique and transparent caching scheme is employed to make this process at least 100x as fast as doing the same thing with, say, *grep*.

++ Instantaneously and conveniently produces on command all offending logfile entries for any given address which exist somewhere in the logfile history.

++ Easily handles hundreds of thousands of blocked IP addresses.

++ Directly calls iptables, and handles filtering rules in batches of 100 per call.

++ Provides integrated reporting with reverse and forward DNS information.

++ DNS lookups are performed in parallel with 200 simulataneous lookups.

++ Written in pure C, with less than 15,000 lines of source code.

++ Efficient enough to run every 0.4 seconds without saturating a CPU core on a modest server.

 *ban2fail* started with a few hours of frenzied C hacking after my mail server was exploited to deliver spam for others who had cracked a user's SMTP send password.
-After inspecting the log files I realized that crackers are now using widely distributed attacks, and that I would need an extremely efficient tool that could run in a fraction of a second on my rather modest Linode virtual server to have a chance of stopping them.
+After inspecting the log files I realized that crackers are now using widely distributed attacks, and that I would need an extremely efficient tool that could scan my entire log file history in a fraction of a second on my rather modest Linode virtual server to have a chance of stopping them.
 Here are the timing results for a typical scan on my server:

 ```
 real    0m0.325s